awsdocs/amazon-redshift-developer-guide/doc_source/wlm-queue-hopping.md

 + CREATE TABLE AS \(CTAS\) statements\.
 WLM queue hopping supports both user\-defined and system\-generated CTAS statements\.
 + SELECT INTO statements\.

 Queries that are not subject to a QMR hop action continue running in the original queue until completion\.
-The following types of queries aren’t subject to a QMR hop action:
+The following types of queries aren't subject to a QMR hop action:
 + COPY statements\.
 + UNLOAD statements\.
 + User\-defined functions \(UDFs\)\.